 So, What’s Méthode Traditionnelle?

-Another Word For Lambic Style Beer: Coolship
+Another Word For Lambic-Style Beer: Coolship

-Perkins says at Allagash they’ve chosen to name their lambic-style beers Coolship (e.g. Coolship Resurgam, their classic interpretation of a classic gueuze) out of respect for the tradition of the brewing style.
+Perkins says at Allagash, they’ve chosen to name their lambic-style beers Coolship (e.g., Coolship Resurgam, their classic interpretation of a classic gueuze) out of respect for the tradition of the brewing style.

 “Conventional wisdom at the time was that you couldn’t make these beers unless in the magical radius of Zenne around Brussels,” shares Perkins.

-Another Word For Lambic Style Beer: American Spontaneous Beer
+Another Word For Lambic-Style Beer: American Spontaneous Beer

-Another Word For Lambic Style Beer: Northwest Sour Ale
+Another Word For Lambic-Style Beer: Northwest Sour Ale

-Martin also ties the use of the phrase lambic with the roots of the beer.
 “In the United States, we don’t have the long history they have in Europe with wine and beer.
 We tend to be more liberal with how we use terminology.
-In the older traditions of Belgium that terminology is a lot more highly regarded.
-Coming from the European tradition, the terms really mean something specific and they value protecting those terms.”
+In Belgium’s older traditions, that terminology is a lot more highly regarded.
+Coming from the European tradition, the terms mean something specific, and they value protecting those terms.”

 What Do Lambics Taste Like?

-“You can get as deep into the weeds about the process as you want, but if you just like how it tastes and don’t want to go down the deep rabbit hole it’s Spon Spon Bing Bong,” says Lisa, referring to a phrase that she and Brandon came up with to remind people that you can still appreciate the taste of lambics without understanding the intricate process.
+“You can get as deep into the weeds about the process as you want, but if you just like how it tastes and don’t want to go down the deep rabbit hole, it’s Spon Spon Bing Bong,” says Lisa, referring to a phrase that she and Brandon came up with to remind people that you can still appreciate the taste of lambics without understanding the intricate process.
 “We take it seriously,” explains Brandon.
 “But we don’t expect everyone else to take it seriously to enjoy it.”

-Just like its nontraditional brewing methods, lambics have very untraditional and exceedingly complex flavors.
-“You want a funky, musty, barnyard, and cellar dirt flavor and aroma, but you also want this bright citrus-lemon component.
+Like their nontraditional brewing methods, lambics have very untraditional and complex flavors.
+“You want a funky, musty, barnyard, and cellar-dirt flavor and aroma, but you also want this bright citrus-lemon component.
 You want some acidity,” says Funk.
-Bottom line: You want balance.

-There is a sense of unique, umami qualities to a lambic that can really only be understood if you try a few yourself.
+There is a sense of unique, umami qualities to a lambic that can only be understood if you try a few yourself.

-Wait, But What about Gueuze, Krieks, Framboises, etc?
+Wait, But What about Gueuze, Krieks, Framboises, etc.?
 Are Those Lambics?

-Great question!
 Lambic is the all-encompassing term for the style.
-Many lambics are actually gueuzes, which is a blend of three different ages of lambic.
-Commonly, a brewer will add additional fruit during the fermentation process.
-If you add raspberry the beer becomes a Framboise.
-Cherry then it’s a Kriek.
-Then you have apple (pomme), peach (peche), and many more.
+Many lambics are gueuzes, a blend of three different ages of lambic.

 Where Can I Find a Good Lambic?

-We asked Martin, Perkins, and Funk for a few of their suggestions.
-Here are our recommendations to get you started on your lambic journey from the most traditional Belgian versions to accessible lambics you can most likely find in your favorite bottleshop to several of our American favorites.
+Here are their recommendations to get you started on your lambic journey, from the most traditional Belgian versions to accessible lambics you can most likely find in your favorite bottleshop to several of our American favorites.

 Traditional Belgian Lambic